MohamadZeini/Dog-Breed-Classifier-with-Convolutional-Neural-Networks/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

 # Project: Write an Algorithm for a Dog Identification App

 ## Convolutional Neural Networks

 To see the project refer to `dog_app.ipynb` file.

+## Overview

+In this Convolutional Neural Networks (CNN) project, we will build a pipeline to process real-world, user-supplied images.
+Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, the code will identify the resembling dog breed.

 ## Project Instructions